paradigmxyz/reth/docs/repo/crates/network.md

 When `FetchClient.get_headers` or `FetchClient.get_block_bodies` is called, those `DownloadRequest`s are sent into the `StateFetcher.download_requests_tx` channel, and are processed as the `StateFetcher` gets polled.

-Every time the `StateFetcher` is polled, it finds the next non-idle peer available to service the current request (for either a block header, or a block body).
+Every time the `StateFetcher` is polled, it finds the next idle peer available to service the current request (for either a block header, or a block body).
 In this context, "idle" means any peer that is not currently handling a request from the node:

 [File: crates/net/network/src/fetch/mod.rs](https://github.com/paradigmxyz/reth/blob/main/crates/net/network/src/fetch/mod.rs)
 ```rust,ignore